01-edu/public/subjects/stock-exchange-sim/audit/README.md

 $
 ```

-###### Does the display presents a result similar to the one above, (optimizing happiness), choosing a reasonable shutdown condition and showing that the whole process went well for several times?
+###### Does the display present a result similar to the one above, (optimizing happiness), choosing a reasonable shutdown condition and showing that the whole process went well for several times?

 ##### Run the same example with a different waiting time `"./stock examples/fertilizer/fertilizer 0.0003"`.(fertilizer example is self-powered and rotates indefinitely)

-###### Does the display presents a result with a significantly shorter number of cycles comparing to the previous question output?
+###### Does the display present a result with a significantly shorter number of cycles comparing to the previous question output?

 ##### Try to run the stock exchange program with the [error1](../examples/errors/error1) example, `"./stock examples/errors/error1 1"`.